sf-wdi-25/notes/week-09-project2/day-01-validations-tests/dusk-rspec/README.md

 1. Exercise: Any code inside the test-block itself that makes a change to the object under test prior to validating that it behaves properly.

 1. Validation: Finally validating that the Object Under Test has behaved in the expected way.
-This usually uses `expect`.
+This usually involves using `expect`.

 1. Tear-down: Cleaning up after the test.
 Usually this is handled for you by RSpec and may include using DatabaseCleaner to wipe the testing database.